How to Freeze Apples

 Frozen apples work well for baking, making smoothies, and even healthy snacking.
-While we love to can our fruit, it can be nice to have a little variety in our kitchen.
+While I love to can my fruit, it can be nice to have a little variety in my kitchen.
 Besides freezing fruit tends to keep that fresh fruity flavor better.
 The first time I learned how to freeze apples I was worried about the apple slices browning.
 With our coating on the apples, browning has not been an issue even months later.

 How to Prepare Apples for Freezing